kaotickj/Kaos-CAPTCHA/README.md

    ```bash
    which php
    ```
-   If PHP is not found, use the full path to your PHP binary (for example, `/opt/plesk/php/8.3/bin/php`).
+   If PHP is not found, use the full path to your PHP binary (for example, `/usr/bin/php`).

 2. Ensure the **target directory** (the web application’s root or form handler directory) is:
    - Writable by the user executing the script
-   - Accessible by your web server (e.g., Apache, NGINX, or Plesk’s PHP handler)
+   - Accessible by your web server (e.g., Apache, NGINX)

 3. Install the **GD extension** (required for image generation):
    ```bash
    php -m | grep gd
    ```
-   If not found, install it using your package manager or enable it in Plesk’s PHP settings.
+   If not found, install it using your package manager or enable it in PHP settings.

 4. Optionally, create a `fonts/` directory in your target path and add `.ttf` files to it.
    If fewer than eight fonts are found, public fallback fonts will be listed in the output.